tbm00/Command64/README.md

 rewardSystem:
   enabled: false
   saveDataInterval: 15 # save data to json every X minutes, -1 to only save on shutdown
+  newRewardMessage: "&8[&fRewards&8] &aYou just received a reward, claim it with &2/redeemreward&a!"
   pendingRewardsJoinMessage:
-    message: "&8[&fRewards&8] &aYou have reward(s) to claim! &2/redeemReward"
+    message: "&8[&fRewards&8] &aYou have reward(s) to claim! &2/redeemreward"
     tickDelay: 300
   redeemMessages:
     noRewardMessage: "&8[&fRewards&8] &cYou don't have any pending rewards!"